WPDevelopers/essential-addons-for-elementor-lite/readme.txt

 == Upgrade Notice ==

-= 2.8.0 =
+= 2.8.6 =

-- Progress Bar widget added
+- Progress Bar revamped with faster and better script and styles
-- Video card support added to Filterable Gallery
-- Multiple hover effects added to Post Grid
-- Icon changing option added to Post Grid
 - Few minor bugfix and improvements